vrodriguezf/TII-2017/README.md

 This is the code associated to the article:

-V. Rodríguez-Fernández, A. Gonzalez-Pardo, and D. Camacho, “Automatic Procedure Following Evaluation using Petri Net-based Workflows,” IEEE Trans.
-Ind.
-Informatics, vol. In press, 2017.
+V. Rodríguez-Fernández, A. Gonzalez-Pardo and D. Camacho, "Automatic Procedure Following Evaluation Using Petri Net-Based Workflows," in IEEE Transactions on Industrial Informatics, vol. 14, no. 6, pp. 2748-2759, June 2018, doi: 10.1109/TII.2017.2779177.

-You can find a link to the article here:
+keywords: {Petri nets;Informatics;Data models;Analytical models;Mathematical model;Image color analysis;Checklist;conformance checking;operating procedure (OP);Petri Net (PN);procedure following evaluation (PFE);workflow},

-[TBD]
+You can find a link to the article [here](https://ieeexplore.ieee.org/document/81257169).

 ## Requirements